RDVdev/IOT-project/README.md

 # IOT-project
-project for a into to iot project
+project for a intro to iot project